-Generally, copyright protection does not extend to functional aspects, formulaic or other non-original elements of works, such as colors, and techniques used to create a work, or what is sometimes referred to a work as work's "style."
-Copyright permits the imitation of the non-original elements or underlying ideas and concepts of works, allowing futher cumulative creativity and innovation.
+More often than not, copyright protection does not extend to functional aspects, formulaic or other non-original elements of works, such as colors, and techniques used to create a work, or what is sometimes referred to a work as work's "style."
+Copyright permits the imitation of the non-original elements or underlying ideas and concepts of works, allowing further cumulative creativity and innovation.